 Do we know what causes acute myeloid leukemia?

-- Addition means that there is an extra chromosome or part of a chromosome.
+- Addition or duplication means that there is an extra chromosome or part of a chromosome.
 This can lead to too many copies of certain genes within the cell.
 This can be a problem if one or more of these genes are oncogenes.

 Some changes seem to have more of an effect on a person’s prognosis (outlook) than others.
 For instance, they may affect how quickly the leukemia cells grow, or how likely they are to respond to treatment.
-This is discussed in more detail in the section called "How is acute myeloid leukemia classified?”
+This is discussed in more detail in “How is acute myeloid leukemia classified?”

-Last Medical Review: 03/22/2012
+Last Medical Review: 12/09/2014

-Last Revised: 01/18/2013
+Last Revised: 02/22/2016